omeletteak/modular-avatar-resonite/README.md

 * Select your avatar, select Avatar Platform: Resonite, and click Build
 * Once "build finished" appears, click "copy to clipboard", then select your resonite window, and press Ctrl-V

+Note: AAO and TTT support is pending PRs to those projects.

 # 日本語版